-12.1 The matters herein do not result in harm to the health and safety of the general public.
+12.1 The matters herein do not result in harm to the health and safety of the public.
 The work of the companies has individual health and safety requirements relevant to each activity.
-For example, construction is managed on site in accordance with a number of health and safety regulations.
+For example, construction is managed on site in accordance with several health and safety regulations.